 You may need help deciding what type of housing is best for you or your family member.
 There are professionals who can help:

-• care coordinator with Ontario Health atHome
+• placement coordinator with Ontario Health atHome

 • community health nurse